stymiee/email-validator/README.md

 A boolean value that enables/disables disposable email address validation.
 Disabled by default.

+#### localDisposableOnly

+A boolean value that when set to `true` will not retrieve third party disposable email provider lists.
+Use this if you cache the list of providers locally which is useful when performance matters.
+Disabled by default.

 #### bannedList

 An array of domains that are not allowed to be used for email addresses.